 - Write a book about your toddler’s adventures.
 Have your toddler tell you their favorite adventure while you write and have them help you draw and color the book’s pictures.

-- Spend time looking at maps and using YouTube to watch informative and educational videos about those areas.
+- Spend time looking at maps and watch educational videos on YouTube about those areas.

 For The Learner